Terms and Conditions

 1. Scope of validity

-1. Nect GmbH (hereinafter “Nect”) offers digital proof of identity; acts as an identity service provider and offers digital signatures for natural persons by means of using the app “Nect Wallet” (hereinafter “App”).
+1. Nect GmbH (hereinafter referred to as "Nect") offers digital proof of identity, acts as an identity provider and offers digital signatures for the user (natural persons pursuant to § 13 of the German Civil Code or companies pursuant to § 14 of the German Civil Code) using the app "Nect Wallet" (hereinafter "App").

-2. Nect Ident is a procedure which can be used within the App for identity verification (hereinafter “Identification Services”) using a mobile device with integrated video, photo and audio features and, where applicable, an NFC interface (hereinafter “User”) .
+2. Nect Ident is a procedure which can be used within the App for identity verification (hereinafter “Identification Services”) using a mobile device with integrated video, photo and audio features and, where applicable, an NFC interface (hereinafter “User”).
+The procedure is divided into the following types:

 3. Nect Sign is a procedure for electronic signatures as defined by the eIDAS Regulation.
 These GTCB thus also apply to proof of identity for the purpose of issuing ad hoc certificates.
 Further information on the fulfilment of certification requirements is provided in the “Trust Service Practices Statement” document.